 - Highly localised heating – ensures instrument stability

 - Time-dependent measurements – As no significant thermal drift occurs during elevated temperature measurements it becomes possible to perform longer duration tests such as indentation creep tests.

 - Non-ambient gases – The NanoTest Vantage has a choice of a temperature controlled environmental chamber or a purging chamber that provides a choice of ambient atmospheres and vastly reduces oxidation of samples.

 Assessing in service performance: Hardness, Modulus and Creep to 850 °C

 Properties measured at room temperature are not always a good indication of elevated temperature performance.
-In applications where temperature is a factor mechanical properties at relevant temperatures are vital to predicting material behaviour.
+In applications where temperature is a factor, mechanical properties at relevant temperatures are vital to predicting material behaviour.

-Figure 2 shows the Hardness/Modulus ratio, which strongly influences wear in a variety of tribological situations, as a function of temperature for 2 PVD coatings.
+Figure 2 shows the Hardness/Modulus ratio, which strongly influences wear in a variety of tribological situations, as a function of temperature for two PVD coatings.
 The TiAlN coating is much more stable with temperature than the TiCN coating.

 The results show why TiAlN outperforms TiCN in high speed turning where frictional heating is an important factor despite having a lower hardness value at room temperature.

 Creep behaviour also changes as a function of temperature.
 Most materials show a change in creep behaviour around 0.3 Tm.
 This can have a marked effect on the performance and lifetime of components.